-While we were in Paraty, Sam and I tried out a brand new company which aims to solve those problems and give a little more freedom to travellers who want to see more of the area.
+While we were in Paraty, I tried out a brand new company which aims to solve those problems by giving a little more freedom to travellers who want to see more of the area.
 The new Paraty Tourist Bus is a hop-on, hop-off bus which runs to all the best attractions in the local area – including lots of waterfalls, the start of the Caminho do Ouro (the gold trail hike), a couple of alambiques, Paraty Sport & Aventura, and loads more.
 For a full breakdown of the stops and what you’ll find at them, check out this PDF of the company’s leaflet: Hop on Hop off Bus.

 At just R$35 per adult (less than £10) for the day, the bus is much cheaper than a jeep tour, and has way more freedom.
 For example, Sam and I hopped on at the Historic Centre in Paraty and hopped off at Sport & Aventura, Alambique Paratiana, Poço do Ingles, and the Shambhala Lounge during one day, taking the last bus back into town at around 6pm.
 Alternativley, if you wanted to spend a day visiting all the waterfalls, you could take the bus to Poço do Tarza, then get back on and head to Poço do Ingles and Cachoeira da Usina, from which Pedra Branca and the 7 Quedas are both within walking distance – with a stop at somewhere like the Mini Estrada Real or at one of the alambiques for a quick cachaça tasting on the way home.